 Project Helping is a mental wellness organization.
-We improve mental wellness through the practice of kyndfulness.
-The pillars of kyndfulness include volunteering, acts of kyndness, and gratitude.
+We help people build mental wellness through accessible experiences that create purpose and community.
 We partner with nonprofit organizations to provide over 500 volunteer experiences per year to our community.

 We invite as many people to build their mental wellness as we can reach, no matter their current mental wellness or skill level.
 We invite individuals to join our small group volunteer experiences that are intentionally designed to be meaningful, social, and accessible.